Weighted Standing T-rotation Balance

 1. 1

-Stand with your feet hip-width apart, holding a weight in both hands at your chest.
+Stand tall with your feet hip-width apart, holding a single dumbbell with both hands at chest height.

 2. 2